 Colony Credit Real Estate (CLNC) Gets a Hold Rating from Raymond James

-Raymond James analyst Stephen Laws maintained a Hold rating on Colony Credit Real Estate (CLNC) yesterday.
-The company’s shares closed last Wednesday at $5.99.
+Raymond James analyst Stephen Laws maintained a Hold rating on Colony Credit Real Estate (CLNC) on August 7.
+The company’s shares closed last Thursday at $6.01.

-Currently, the analyst consensus on Colony Credit Real Estate is a Moderate Buy with an average price target of $9.00.
+Colony Credit Real Estate has an analyst consensus of Moderate Buy, with a price target consensus of $9.00.

 See today’s analyst top recommended stocks >>